strangelove-ventures/web3-mcp/README.md

 - "Send 0.1 ETH to 0x556437c4d22ceaeeebf82006b85bdcc0ae67d933"
 - "What's the current gas price on Arbitrum?"
 - "Send 100 USDC to 0x556437c4d22ceaeeebf82006b85bdcc0ae67d933 on Polygon"

+### THORChain Operations
+- "What's the RUNE balance of thor13zpdckczd0jvyhwxmrwnpap8gmy9m5kk2gzum3?"
+- "Show me the pool information for BTC.BTC"
+- "Get a swap quote for 0.1 BTC.BTC to ETH.ETH"
+- "What's the current state of the RUNE.RUNE pool?"

 ### UTXO Chain Operations
 - "What's the BTC balance of 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa?"